lukasturcani/atomlite/README.rst

 AtomLite is a Python library for simple molecular database on top of SQLite_.

-For an alternative to AtomLite, which provides stronger integration with RDKIT, and a greater focus on cheminformatics, see chemicalite_.
+For an alternative to AtomLite, which provides stronger integration with RDKit, and a greater focus on cheminformatics, see chemicalite_.

 .. _SQLite: https://docs.python.org/3/library/sqlite3.html